Ninaligo/aimware-web-kb/private/lua/docs/library/input/isbuttonreleased.md

+# input.IsButtonReleased
-Checks if an button is released by keycode
+Checks if an button is released by keycode.

 ## Syntax
 ```
-input.IsButtonReleased(1);
+input.IsButtonReleased(keycode:int)
 ```

 ## Parameters